bouzidanas/streamlit.io/streamlit-code-editor/README.md

 Values 'dark' and 'light' will select 'streamlit-dark' and 'streamlit-light' respectively.
 The 'default' value will choose the 'streamlit-light' theme if `base="light"` and 'streamlit-dark' if `base="dark"`.
 Finally, passing in 'contrast' will do the exact opposite of 'default'.

 ### Shortcuts
-Ace Editor comes with four keyboard handlers: 'vim', 'emacs', 'vscode', and 'sublime'.
+The built-in Ace Editor comes with four keyboard handlers: 'vim', 'emacs', 'vscode', and 'sublime'.
 The keyboard handler dictates what keyboard keys and key combinations will do by default.
 You can select the handler to start the editor with using the `shortcuts` argument.
 The `shortcuts` argument takes one of four string values: 'vim', 'emacs', 'vscode', 'sublime'.
 The default value for `shortcuts` is 'vscode'.

 ```
 # set keyboard handler to 'vim'